-Use Selections to isolate an area of a photo in order to apply edits or filters to only that area, rather than the whole photo.
-There are four different selection tools and each selects an area of a photo in a unique way.
+Use Selections to isolate an area of a photo to apply edits or filters to only that area, rather than the whole photo.
+There are three different selection tools and each selects an area of a photo in a unique way.
 The controls available change depending on which tool you select.